elenayvf/githubtraining/README.md

 # githubtraining
-practice repository for github training caltech devops class
+practice repository for github training caltech devops class.

+adding  a line for commit.